-Requests for appeals relating to the main entry year of the school for September 2017 (i.e. Reception for Infant and Primary, Year 3 for Junior and Year 7 for Secondary) should be made to the Democratic Service's Unit after Stage 2 of the admissions process detailed in the co-ordinated scheme for Gloucestershire.
+Requests for appeals relating to the main entry year of the school for September 2021 (i.e. Reception for Infant and Primary, Year 3 for Junior and Year 7 for Secondary) parents should contact the school for their appeal forms.
 The results of all appeals must be forwarded to the Council by parents and the schools, as this may affect the availability of places for other applicants.
 Parents may appeal for more than one school if they wish.
 Normally only one appeal hearing per year per child for each school is allowed.
 A second appeal hearing will only be granted if there has been a significant change in circumstances since the first appeal was heard (e.g. a change of address or a change in the schools circumstances).